icmx/just-monorepo/README.md

 npm install
 ```

-*Note:* this project is built on npm workspaces feature and thus requires npm v7 or higher.
+*Note:* this project is built on NPM workspaces feature and thus requires NPM v7 or higher.
 If you haven't one, there are some options:

   - Install Node.js v15 or higher where NPM v7 or higher is icluded
   - Manually install NPM v7 or higher:
     - Globally, by running `npm install --global npm@latest`
     - Locally for project, by running `npm install --save-dev npm@latest`
-  - **(the simplest but the slowest one)** run latest NPM directly by using npx: `npx npm@latest <npm-commands...>`
+  - **(the simplest but the slowest one)** run latest NPM directly by using NPX: `npx npm@latest <npm-commands...>`

-Build specific package:
+Build a specific package:

 ```sh
 npm run build:client